5stars217/5stars217.github.io/_posts/2023-03-30-on-malicious-models.md

 Because it is serialized, this makes the attack in the model file self-contained: it does not require loading extra custom code prior to loading the model itself.
 Unfortunately, with Tensorflow, you have to `marshal`  basically every model you source.

-We can do things like upload this to huggingface.com, or using prior access inject/hide the code in existing models.
+We can do things like upload this to huggingface.co, or using prior access inject/hide the code in existing models.

 ## Strategies for avoidance